 Summary

-The summary section contains key information for the ELR, including its limits (generally between junctions or stations) and relationship with other ELRs.
+The summary section contains key information for the ELR, including its limits (normally between junctions or stations) and relationship with other ELRs.

 Where specific details about the ELR’s status are available, such as closed line or suspect originating data quality, this is noted as Remarks.

 For each ELR, an interactive map is available.
-This shows the extent of the ELR with background mapping and markers at 220 yard (i.e. a furlong, hence geofurlong) interval, including the start and end mileages.
-Interactive maps offers a view of the ELR in a geospatial context, with multi-level map zooming and panning facilities, for example BBM (Bedford Branch).
+This shows the extent of the ELR with background mapping and markers at 220-yard (i.e. a furlong, hence geofurlong) interval, including the start and end mileages.
+Interactive maps offer a view of the ELR in a geospatial context, with multi-level map zooming and panning facilities, for example BBM (Bedford Branch).
 Subject to project funding, future updates may include additional background mapping layers, including satellite imagery.

 The Extent entry details the length of the ELR as reported by Network Rail.
 The length is listed in originating units (miles or kilometres) and the corresponding length in decimal miles and metres are shown for reference.
 The Measured entry details the computed geographic centre-line length and corresponding computed lengths as per the Extent entry above.
 It is to be expected that there will be a variance between reported and measured lengths, and these linear variations are noted in brackets in the Measured section.